Eco events: a conference on the theme: "Climate change, agriculture, and landscapes: opportunities or disasters?"

 - Optimized irrigation and water resource management,

-- The role of trees and bocage in regulating the agricultural climate,
+- Role of trees and hedgerows in regulating the agricultural climate,

 - Microclimate control and regenerative hydrology to restore soil fertility,

-- Adaptation of farming practices and reorganization of production areas.
+- Adaptation of agricultural practices and reorganization of production areas.

 But these initiatives require strong political support to meet the challenges of a changing world, where agricultural issues are intertwined with geopolitical tensions and food crises.